 most of the time, we prioritise rehoming animals within the general area of our South London based rescue.
 This includes Sutton, Wallington and Carshalton.

 We request that once an adoption is agreed, the pet(s) is homed within 48 hours of the date the animals have been deemed ready to go by WAR, so that we can make the space free for another animal needing rescuing.

 We request an adoption donation for each animal which will be discussed at the home check stage - please note the donation is payable before or on day of collection of the animal.

 What can I expect at a home check ?

 Home checks are 100% mandatory.We carry out a physical home check prior to EVERY rehoming.
 Whilst it's an important part of the process, home checks are informal visits from one or two members of the WAR Team.
 Unfortunately we do not do video home checks.

 We will mainly be explaining the adoption process, checking the safety of the location/how busy local roads are, and discussing what kind of cat you're looking for, as well as the animals that we have available, or that you've shown an interest in.
 It's also an opportunity for you to ask any questions you may have.

-All adoptions will be agreed after a home check has been carried out, during the home check, we can discuss the pet(s) needs and it gives you a chance to ask us questions to ensure the pet is suitable for you and your circumstances.
+Adoptions will only be agreed after a successful home check has been carried out.
+During the home check, we can discuss the pet(s) needs and it gives you a chance to ask us questions to ensure the pet is suitable for you and your circumstances.

 Please note; all animals are vet checked and any emergency treatment is carried out before rehoming.
-The cats will also be vaccinated and, depending on age, neutered and chipped before they are released.
+The cats will also be vaccinated and, depending on age, neutered and chipped before they are rehomed.

 I've already been home checked by another rescue, does that count?